MockingbirdME/game_md/weapons_&_equipment/weapons.md

   - Damage Type: C, Damage: 3xBody, APV: -, Additional Successes: 3 damage, Notes: none.
 * Heavy Mace/Warhammer: Reach: 4, Difficulty: 4, Parry: 2/1/0, Notes: _Bash_ hand and a half, may have a beak granting it an additional attack option.
   - Damage Type: C, Damage: 3xBody, APV: -, Additional Successes: 3 damage, Notes: none.
-  - Damage Type: P, Damage: Body-1, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: only if it has a beak, gain APV equal to damage when performing a power attack, may use pick secondary skill.
+  - Damage Type: P, Damage: Body-1, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: _Pick_ only if it has a beak, may use pick secondary skill.
 * Sledge: Reach: 6, Difficulty: 6, Parry: -/1/-, Notes: _Bash_ two-handed, body is treated as one higher than it is, all attacks with this weapon incur an additional penalty die.
   - Damage Type: C, Damage: 3xBody, APV: -, Additional Successes: 3 damage, Notes: gain an additional damage per extra success on power attacks.
 * Quarter Stave: Reach: 6, Difficulty: 4, Parry: 1/5/-, Notes: _Bash_ _Thrust_ _trip_ two-handed, uses bludgeoning weapons or spears secondary skill, can be used to trip.